 5. Network actively to get freelance clients

 Join networking groups, both in-person and virtually.
 Attend sessions, but don’t just stand on the sidelines.
 Play an active role.
 Meet and greet, make meaningful exchanges, and adhere to that all-important principle — listen and then comment judiciously.
 Volunteer for committees and assignments.
-Take leadership roles; spearhead initiatives and run for office.
-Make your presence, your expertise, and your objectives are known.
+Take leadership roles, spearhead initiatives, and run for office.
+Make your presence, your expertise, and your objectives known.
 Have your freelance business card at the ready and use it abundantly.

 I’ve attended monthly meetings sponsored by Rockstar Connect, which is a nationwide group.
 An organization comprising business owners is BNI.
 Members pay annual fees to participate and attend monthly meetings, which include planned presentations and culminate in a round of business referrals keyed to members’ interests.